WordPress/openverse/documentation/meta/media_properties/frontend.md

 #### `category`

-A list of descriptive categories describing the work.
+The descriptive category describing the work.

 (Media-creator-notes)=